-- Child Death Overview Panel: Designated Dr - Operational Managers: Named Midwife/Professional & Named Dr - Performance Management and Quality Assurance: Named Midwife/Professional - Serious Case Reviews: Designated Dr - · Learning and Development: Specialist Safeguarding Children Practitioner - Child Sexual Exploitation Operational Managers Group: Named Midwife/Professional The LSCB is responsible for publishing a "Thresholds Document" setting out the levels of needs for children and access to Children's Social Care.
-The needs of children in Cheshire West and Chester are currently assessed using the Continuum of Need and Response model shown below.
+Child Death Overview Panel: Designated Dr Performance Management and Quality Assurance: Named Midwife/Professional

+Audit & Case Review: Designated Dr Learning and Development: Specialist Safeguarding Children Practitioner Child Sexual Exploitation Operational Managers Group: Named Midwife/Professional The LSCB is responsible for publishing a "Thresholds Document" setting out the levels of needs for children and access to Early Intervention services and to Children's Social Care.
+The Cheshire West and Chester Continuum of need (see 2.1 below) thresholds document was revised and re-launched in October 2016 and sets out how to access early support, the thresholds for single and multiagency interventions at all levels and when to consider a referral for a statutory children's social care single or pre-birth risk assessment.
 The model requires CoCH staff to assess where the level of need is for children (including unborn children) and to ensure that if required, the correct level of support is appropriately initiated in a timely way.
 On-going CoCH staff involvement with the processes/support in place to support the child/family will continue until the child/family no longer need a service from the CoCH.
-2.1 Cheshire West & Chester (CWAC) Continuum of Need and Response Model
+2.1 Cheshire West & Chester (CWAC) Continuum of Need